In the world of writing, one form stands out as different from all the rest: poetry.

 Poetry is one of the most magical forms of self-expression.
 You can express thoughts, ideas, and feelings in a poem that are otherwise difficult, or even impossible, to say in any other form of communication.

 And poetry has long been the language of lovers.
 Millions of writers have used poetry to declare their affections, obsessions, and heartbreaks.

 Today’s poetry prompts celebrate lovers and the poems they write.

 It’s easy to scoff at a love poem.
 Many love poems use the same words, present overly familiar images, and convey similar sentiments.
 That’s what makes them SO cheesy.

 Writing a unique and compelling love poem is always a challenge.
 After all, the more something’s been done, the more difficult it becomes for anyone to do it well.

 Luckily, poetry prompts can help.

 The exercise is simple and straightforward.
-Choose one set of poetry prompts from the lists below and then write a poem using all the words in the list.
+Choose one of the lists below and then write a poem using all the words in the list.
 If you’re feeling up to the challenge, try to write a single poem using all the words from all the lists, or mix and match words from the lists at will.

 I’ve even included some cliché terms for those of you who are fans of cheesy love poems.

-See if these don’t bring out the lover in you.
+See if these poetry prompts don’t bring out the lover in you.